Matt Vogel (swimmer): NCAA championship, '78

 After his victories at the 1976 Olympic Games, exhausted from the rigors of Olympic training, Matt stayed away from the pool for a year.
 Returning to college competition in 1977–78, as a crowning moment in his swimming career, he swam with the University of Tennessee swim team that won the NCAA National Championship.
 Though he finished fourth at the '78 NCAA finals at Long Beach State in his signature event, the 100 butterfly, his time of 49.47 was still remarkable considering his year away from the pool.
 Despite taking off his junior year, and a sophomore year that did not meet the highs of his world record setting freshman performances, Matt was named an All America swimmer in three years during his time at Tennessee.
-In 1978, the Tennessee swimming Vols, too their seventh straight Southeastern Conference Title.
+In 1978, the Tennessee swimming Vols took their seventh straight Southeastern Conference Title.

 During his year off after the Olympics, he worked at Scotts, a Fort Wayne area food store.
 Vogel took until 1980 to graduate, as he left school for a while after his last year of swimming eligibility.